-Acceptance of Mobile Payment Service Designs in Complex Ecosystems
+Acceptance and Value of Mobile Payment Service Designs in Complex Ecosystems

-Pergler, Elisabeth

-CAMPUS 02 University of Applied

-Sciences, Information Technologies &
+Elisabeth Pergler CAMPUS 02 University of Applied Sciences, Information Technologies & Business Informatics, Graz, Austria e-mail: elisabeth.pergler@campus02.at

-Business Informatics,

-Graz, Austria

-e-mail:

-elisabeth.pergler@campus02.at

-Adelsberger, Christian

-Glatz, Daniela

-evolaris next level GmbH,

-Graz, Austria

-e-mail:

-christian.adelsberger@evolaris.net;

-daniela.glatz@evolaris.net

-Schamberger, Rainer

-PSA Payment Services Austria GmbH
+Daniela Glatz, Christian Adelsberger evolaris next level GmbH, Graz, Austria e-mail: daniela.glatz@evolaris.net; christian.adelsberger@evolaris.net Rainer Schamberger PSA Payment Services Austria GmbH Vienna, Austria e-mail: rainer.schamberger@psa.at

-Vienna, Austria

-e-mail: rainer.schamberger@psa.at

 Abstract-This paper presents the results of an acceptance analysis of existing mobile payment services (MPS) and MPS concepts.
 The analysis was conducted by means of technical documentation on features and functionalities, usage tests and interviews with experts from the MPS ecosystem.
 The results indicate high acceptance of wallet MPS that support additional functionalities such as loyalty card inclusion.
-In addition, card-based MPS obtain high values for ease of use, and thus, might serve as transitional solution until technical standards are implemented in the ecosystem.
-Subsequent to a short introduction and presentation of the state of the art, the development of the evaluation framework of this study will be presented on which the analysis of the MPS at hand is based.
-The paper concludes with the design of a field study that will evaluate the acceptance of the suggested MPS in a real-world context.
+In addition, cardbased MPS obtain high values for ease of use, and thus, might serve as transitional solution until technical standards are implemented in the ecosystem.
+Subsequent to a short introduction and presentation of the state of the art, the development of the evaluation framework of this study will be presented, on which the analysis of the MPS at hand is based.
+The results of the analysis are further transferred into the context of value and a research model is elaborated.
+The paper concludes with the design of a field study that will evaluate the acceptance of the suggested MPS and the corresponding valuebased research model in a real-life context.